Elliptic curve: Elliptic curves over the real numbers

 after a linear change of variables (a and b are real numbers).
 This type of equation is called a Weierstrass normal form, Weierstrass form, or Weierstrass equation.

 The definition of elliptic curve also requires that the curve be non-singular.
 Geometrically, this means that the graph has no cusps, self-intersections, or isolated points.
-Algebraically, this holds if and only if the discriminant, $\Delta$, is not equal to zero.
+Algebraically, this holds if and only if the discriminant, $\Delta$, is not equal to zero, where $\Delta$ is defined as: